Dirty Harry: Development

-The script, titled Dead Right, by the husband-and-wife team of Harry Julian Fink and Rita M. Fink, was originally about a hard-edged New York City police inspector, Harry Callahan, who is determined to stop Travis, a serial killer, even if he has to skirt the law and accepted standards of policing, blurring the distinction between criminal and cop, to address the question as to how far a free, democratic society can go to protect itself.
-The original draft ended with a police sniper, instead of Callahan, shooting Scorpio.
+The script, titled Dead Right, by the husband-and-wife team of Harry Julian Fink and Rita M. Fink, was originally about a hard-edged New York City police inspector, Harry Callahan, who is determined to stop Davis, a serial killer, even if he has to skirt the law and accepted standards of policing, blurring the distinction between criminal and cop, addressing the question of how far a free, democratic society can go to protect itself.
+The original draft ended with a police sniper, instead of Callahan, shooting the killer.
 Another earlier version of the story was set in Seattle, Washington.
 Four more drafts of the script were written.

 Although Dirty Harry is arguably Clint Eastwood's signature role, he was not a top contender for the part.
 The role of Harry Callahan was offered to John Wayne and Frank Sinatra, and later to Robert Mitchum, Steve McQueen, and Burt Lancaster.
 In his 1980 interview with Playboy, George C. Scott claimed that he was initially offered the role, but the script's violent nature led him to turn it down.
 When producer Jennings Lang initially could not find an actor to take the role of Callahan, he sold the film rights to ABC Television.
-Although ABC wanted to turn it into a television film, the amount of violence in the script was deemed excessive for television, so the rights were sold to Warner Bros.
+Although ABC wanted to turn it into a TV movie, the amount of violence in the script was deemed excessive for television, so the rights were sold to Warner Bros.

 Warner Bros. purchased the script with a view to casting Frank Sinatra in the lead.
 Sinatra was 55 at the time and since the character of Harry Callahan was originally written as a man in his mid-to-late 50s (and Eastwood was then only 41), Sinatra fit the character profile.
 Initially, Warner Bros. wanted either Sydney Pollack or Irvin Kershner to direct.
-Kershner was eventually hired when Sinatra was attached to the title role, but when Sinatra eventually left the film, so did Kershner.
+Kershner was eventually hired when Sinatra was attached to the title role, but when Sinatra later left the film, Kershner did as well.